emrea-works/python3-ssl-webserver/README.md

 # python3-ssl-webserver
-A quick solution to have a python webserver with SSL option derivede from cloudflare
+A quick solution to have a python webserver with SSL option configured from cloudflare